FermiParadox/subcritical_nuclear_reactor_neutron_flow/README.md

-# subcrit reactor neutron flow
+# Subcritical reactor neutron flow

 Analysis of the experimental results of the neutron flow in a subcritical nuclear reactor.